eirbot/eirbot-2024-1A/strategy_work/best_static_path/board_modelisation.md

 However the algorithm might be slow if it always first try to take path with small edges.
-To speed it up, we use an heuristic which will incite to take big edges pointing to the closest rectilinearly joinable positions with the final position.
+To speed it up, we use an heuristic which will incite to take big edges pointing to rectilinearly joinable positions which are the closest to the final position.